First of all you can use the methods

 mdaplotg() (or any others, e.g.

-ggplot2) for easy visualisation the results as they all available as matrices with proper names, attributes, etc. In the example below we create several scores and loadings plots.
-Here I assume that the last model you have created was the one with test set and cross-validation.
+ggplot2) for easy visualisation of the results as they are all available as matrices with proper names, attributes, etc. In the example below I create scores and loadings plots for PC1 vs PC2.
+Here I assume that the last model you have created was the one with test set validation, however scores are shown only for calibration set.

 To simplify this routine, every model and result class also has a number of functions for visualization.
-Thus for PCA the function list includes scores and loadings plots, explained variance and cumulative explained variance plots, T2 distances vs. Q residuals and many others.
+Thus for PCA the function list includes scores and loadings plots, explained variance and cumulative explained variance plots, distance/reduals plots, and many others.

 A function that does the same for different models and results has always the same name.
 For example,

-plotPredictions will show predicted vs. measured plot for PLS model and PLS result, MLR model and MLR result, PCR model and PCR result and so on.
+plotPredictions will show predicted vs. measured plot for PLS model and PLS result, MLR model and MLR result, SIMCA model and SIMCA result, and so on, although the plot itself will be quite different.
 The first argument must always be either a model or a result object.

 The major difference between plots for model and plots for result is following.
 A plot for result always shows one set of data objects — one set of points, lines or bars.
 For example, predicted vs. measured values for calibration set or scores values for test set and so on.
 For such plots method

-mdaplot() is used and you can provide any arguments, available for this method (e.g. color group scores for calibration results).
+mdaplot() is used and you can provide any arguments, available for this method (e.g. color group scores for calibration results, add confidence ellipses for scores, etc.).

 And a plot for a model in most cases shows several sets of data objects, e.g. predicted values for calibration and validation.
 In this case, a corresponding method uses